willhk10/CHSTrafficCapstone/README.md

 ## Risk Mitigation
 * Our project is pretty low risk
 * Keeping drone at safe height, no higher than 120m
+* No lower than 60m

+# To-Do
+* Gather data in morning and afternoon
+  *